200 South Hamilton Road

 focused on the collection of lodging and sales taxes from short-term rentals,

-the authority to regulate short-term rentals, whether it should rest with local
+authority to regulate short-term rentals, whether it should rest with local or

 with a goal of reaching a compromise by year’s end.